Specifying for Performance: How FontanaShowers’ Spec-Grade Touchless Faucets Meet High-Traffic Demands

 Material Integrity and Code Compliance

 FontanaShowers’ Spec-Grade Touchless Faucets maintain full compliance with cUPC, NSF/ANSI 61, and NSF/ANSI 372 standards, ensuring both mechanical integrity and potable water safety.
-The use of low-lead brass alloys reduces contamination risks, while WaterSense certification guarantees that flow rates remain within the EPA’s efficiency parameters — typically 0.5 GPM or lower.
+The use of low-lead brass alloys reduces contamination risks.
+While WaterSense certification guarantees that flow rates remain within the EPA’s efficiency parameters.
+This is typically 0.5 GPM or lower.

-These attributes make the line suitable for LEED, WELL, and CALGreen-aligned projects, enabling architects to meet sustainability criteria without compromising on tactile or functional design outcomes.
+These attributes make the line suitable for LEED, WELL, and CALGreen-aligned projects.
+Thus, enabling architects to meet sustainability criteria without compromising on tactile or functional design outcomes.

 Design for Maintainability